Survivor (franchise): Other exile twists

-Two seasons of the U.S. version have used different variations on the Exile twists.
+Two seasons of the American version have used different variations on the Exile twists.
 In China, tribes who won reward challenges earned the right to "kidnap" a member of the losing tribe, who would stay with them until the next immunity challenge.
 The kidnapped person was given a clue to the hidden immunity idol which he or she must give to one member of the winning tribe.
 In Samoa a reverse version of the kidnapping rule was used, called "spy expedition" (also known as "observing").
 The winning tribe had to send one of their own to accompany the other tribe until the immunity challenge.
 Both of these twists were retired after the merge.
 In Kaôh Rōng, the three tribes were shuffled into two tribes with 13 players remaining; the leftover castaway, Julia Solowski, was exiled to the now-defunct third camp and joined the tribe that lost the next immunity challenge the day after their Tribal Council.
 In Game Changers, the tribes switched with 15 players remaining, with Debbie being exiled for not being put on a tribe.
 Unlike other visitors to Exile Island, Debbie was sent to a luxury yacht.

-The 36th season of the U.S. version introduced the titular Ghost Island, which was similar to Exile Island but featured mementos and props from previous seasons of Survivor, including several misplayed advantages.
+The 36th season of the American version introduced the titular Ghost Island, which was similar to Exile Island but featured mementos and props from previous seasons of Survivor, including several misplayed advantages.
 Banished castaways were given the opportunity to acquire these advantages in a game of chance where they could either win the advantage or lose their vote at their next Tribal Council (represented as a parchment stating "No Vote").
 However, not every episode has advantages given out at Ghost Island.